 There’s very little known about gluten intolerance, also known as Non-Coeliac Gluten Sensitivity (NCGS), and as a result, it’s the subject of much debate.

 The symptoms of NCGS can vary but are generally similar to those seen in Coeliac Disease, with patients reporting diarrhoea, abdominal pain, nausea, acid reflux, and fatigue, to name a few.
 Studies suggest that NCGS is the most prevalent of the three conditions, affecting in between 0.5-13% of the general population, yet some researchers are unsure if it even exists.

-One of the main reasons is that NCGS sufferers lack any identifiable biomarkers, which are typically described as “a characteristic that can be objectively measured and evaluated as an indicator of a physiological as well as a pathological process, or a pharmacological response to a therapeutic intervention”.
+One of the main reasons is that NCGS sufferers lack any identifiable biomarkers, which are typically described as “a characteristic that is objectively measured and evaluated as an indicator of normal biological processes, pathogenic processes, or pharmacologic responses to a therapeutic intervention”.